cmusatyalab/elijah-cloudlet/README.md

         > $ ./rapid_client.py -s [cloudlet ip address] -o [/path/to/overlay-meta]

-    3) network client (Android client)
+    3) Network client (Android version)

-	We have source codes for android client at ./src/client/andoid and you can import to ``Eclipse``.
-This client program will automatically find the Cloudlet machine using UPnP if both client and Cloudlet are located in broadcasting domain (ex. share WiFi access point)
+	We have source codes for android client at ./src/client/andoid and you can import it to ``Eclipse`` as an Android porject.
+This client program will automatically find nearby Cloudlet using UPnP if both client and Cloudlet are located in same broadcasting domain (ex. share WiFi access point)

+	Once installing application at your mobile device, you should copy your overlay VM (both overlay-meta and xz file) to Android phone.
+You can copy it to /sdcard/Cloudlet/overlay/ directory creating your overlay directory name.
+For example, you can copy your ``face recognition overlay vm`` to /sdcard/Cloudlet/overlay/face/ directory.
+This directory name will be appeared to your Android application when you're asked to select ``overlay vm``.

 Compiling external library that Cloudlet uses